Skip to content

 4. Ao Izakaya (12 rue de Caumartin, 75009 Paris France):

-A taste of Asia with a focus on Japan and an infusion of vegetarian and vegan options.
-Ao Izakaya offers you great dishes at price range between €18 and €73.
-Seen as a bit pricey by a few reviewers on TripAdvisor, however, they all said the food was definitely worth it and they’d be coming back sure.
+A taste of Asia focused on Japan and an infusion of vegetarian and vegan options.
+Ao Izakaya offers you great dishes at a price range between €18 and €73.
+A few reviewers on TripAdvisor saw it as a bit pricey; however, they all said the food was worth it and they’d be coming back.

-Some of the most recommended items on the menu to try include the Warm Grilled Tuna, the Bento Box, the Chef Menu and not to forget the Tempura and Sushi.
-This is the place to go if you’d like a complete change of palette.
+Some of the most recommended items on the menu include the warm grilled tuna, the Bento Box, the chef’s menu, and tempura and sushi.
+If you’d like a complete palette change, this is the place to go.

 Palais Garnier is the perfect place to feel like you’re walking through a different era.
-A time of music, great performance and extravagance await you!
+A time of music, excellent performance and extravagance await you!

 If you’ve ever been there, we’d love to hear about your experience and do tell us if we’ve missed any tips.